Francisco Afan Delgado: Achievements

-In court, Delgado was unmatched in upholding the ideals and noble precepts of his profession.
-He strongly denounced lawyers who worked for money sake and the many foul tactics employed by government prosecutors.
-Philippine Ambassador Francisco A. Delgado Wednesday jointed the exclusive "club" of victims of Soviet Premier Krushchev's table-pounding outbursts (United Nations, Oct.
-6).
-Krushchev pounded the bench with his fists several times in response to Delgados fiery speech "denouncing the evils of Western colonial imperialism in season and out of season, the Communists are merely playing the cunning game of wolf in sheeps clothing."
-Ambassador Delgado was quoted in saying after his speech: "I think Krushchev's table pounding was the best endorsement of the truth of my speech."

 Ambassador Delgado was also an active member of the Freemasons, being a Shriner and The Grandmaster of the Grand Lodge of Freemasonry between 1926 and 1927 and founder of the Masonic Hospital for Children in Manila.
 He was the first Filipino made an active member of the American Bar Association in 1919 and organizer/director of the International Bar association.

 Death

-Upon his retirement, he resided in the province of Bulacan, north of Manila; died in Manila, October 27, 1964.
+Upon his retirement, he resided in Bulacan.
+He died in Manila on October 27, 1964.